-Here, I discuss 30 Singapore-listed shares (added 10 more shares on 13 November 2019 to the previously published 20 stocks on 30 October 2019 to make a total of 30 shares) that investors can research further to see if it makes sense to buy for the long-term.
+Here, I discuss 36 Singapore-listed shares in all (first 20 published in October, next 10 in November, and the final six in December) that investors can research further to see if it makes sense to buy for the long-term.
 These companies have something going on for them.
 They have a strong business, pay great dividends, have a compelling valuation, and/or strong future prospects, among other things.
 Stocks listed are in alphabetical order.

 Disclaimer: The information that follows serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
 The writer may have a vested interest in some of the companies mentioned.